Important Information Regarding your Federal PIN

 Financial Aid Communication

-In an effort to be efficient, improve overall operations, and protect valuable resources, the Office of Financial Aid and Student Accounts communicates with students strictly by electronic means.
+In an effort to be efficient, improve overall operations, and protect valuable resources, Financial Aid and Student Accounts communicate with students strictly by electronic means.

 This means that it is VERY IMPORTANT for students to do the following on a DAILY basis:

-- Check your PUC email and your personal email (as provided by you on your FAFSA) for important messages from our office.
+- Check your Purdue Calumet e-mail and your personal e-mail (as provided by you on your FAFSA) for important messages from our office.